-Crispy polenta cakes with roasted eggplant and our easy romesco sauce is the perfect plant-based 30-minute weeknight dinner.
-Loaded with flavor, filling, and gorgeous to look at with all its bright colors.
-We use a premade tube of polenta to make quick work of the cakes with our tried and true eggplant recipe and our no-cook easy romesco sauce that comes together in less than 5 minutes.
+Crispy polenta cakes with roasted eggplant and a 5-minute romesco sauce is the perfect plant-based 30-minute weeknight dinner.
+Loaded with flavor, filling, and gorgeous to look at this eggplant and polenta recipe is a must try.

 This post may include affiliate links.
 Please read my disclosure policy.

-We are eating more plant-based meals than ever before.
-But prepping all the vegetables and cooking grains can take time.
+Are you eating more plant-based meals than ever before?
 This recipe allows you to work on the next step while one item is cooking which means from start to finish you are done in less than 30 minutes.
-Which, if I am being honest, is about all the patience I have for weeknight dinner.

 This recipe relies on just a few simple whole food ingredients but there are a plethora of substitution options so you can easily make your own variations.

-- Romesco Sauce- A smokey Spanish sauce using pantry staples including roasted red peppers, almonds, tomato paste, and paprika.
-In a pinch, you could substitute marinara sauce or mild salsa.
+Romesco Sauce- A smokey Spanish sauce using pantry staples including roasted red peppers, almonds, tomato paste, and paprika.
+In a pinch, you could substitute our San Marzano tomato sauce or a fresh salsa.

 Everything will come together at the same time.
 For serving, layer the polenta cakes and eggplant on a platter.
 Top with the romesco sauce and your greens.